Ardenryst/pinball-led-strober/firmware/README.md

 ### Compile

-Run `make` from the firmware root directory.
-When successfull, flash it to the controller with `make program`.
+Run `make` from the firmware root directory to build the software.

+### Set fuses

+To prime chip the fuse bits have to be flashed first.
+This configures hardware functions like clock speed etc. of the MCU.
+Use `make burn_fuses` for this.
+This has only to be done once since uploading firmware file does not touch the fuse settings.

+### Upload firmware

+Run `make program` to flash the firmware.
+This will upload the build to the target.
+The execution should start imeadiately once upload is completed.

+`make && make program` will rebuild the project and, if successfull, then upload it.
+This is convinient during development.

 ## Changing animation